 nature of this interaction is illustrated in the following example:

 Michael receives the instruction "Please put on your coat."
 In order to comply, he must

-therefore, have difficulties with tasks such as putting on their coat.
-Imagine yourself in a world where something as
+senses and, therefore, have difficulties with tasks such as putting on their coat.
+Imagine yourself in a world

-behavior that can affect performance in school, at home, with peers, and during leisure and
+attention, and behavior that can affect performance in school, at home, with peers, and during leisure and